Securing AI Agent File Uploads with MIME Type Restrictions¶

 templates/dlp-policy-template.jsonand identify which connectors in your tenant could be used to upload content of those types (e.g., HTTP, custom connectors, FTP, file-system connectors). - In the Power Platform admin center → Policies → Data policies, create or edit the data policy targeting your Zone 2 / Zone 3 environments.

-- Move risky connectors into the Blocked or Non-Business group as required by your zone policy.
+- Move risky connectors into the Blocked or Non-business group as required by your zone policy.

-policy exists:
+configurations once the policy exists:

 Step 4: Deploy Sentinel Queries